LINWEN607/congregate/docker/bitbucket/README.md

 registry.gitlab.com/gitlab-com/customer-success/tools/congregate/bitbucket-seed:latest
 ```

-This will require you to login to the GitLab container registry before spinning up the containers
+This will require you to login to the GitLab container registry (`docker login registry.gitlab.com`) before spinning up the containers